VictoriaDhmn/OSMNetFusion/paper/paper.md

 # Acknowledgements

 Victoria Dahmen acknowledges funding by the TUM Georg Nemetschek Institute Artificial Intelligence for the Built World, and support from Margarita Piscenco on refactoring parts of the code.
+The author confirms that there are no potential conflicts of interest related to this research.

 # References